yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 Each API Gateway group has a configuration that is typically deployed as a `.fed` file.
 When you upgrade from an earlier version of API Gateway, configuration for all API Gateway groups is automatically upgraded during `sysupgrade`.
 However, you might have configuration files that were originally created in Policy Studio in a development environment that also need to be upgraded.
 You can upgrade the configuration in your development environment in one of the following ways:

 * In Policy Studio:
     * Choose the **From an API Gateway instance** option to create a new project from the configuration in an already upgraded API Gateway.
     * Choose the **From existing configuration** option to create a new project from an old configuration.
 The configuration is upgraded to version 7.7 automatically.
-    For more information on creating projects in Policy Studio, see the .
 * If you upgraded from version 7.5.1 or later and you have several projects to upgrade (these projects might be independent of one another, or could include shared projects and their dependencies), you can use the `projupgrade` tool.
 This tool upgrades several projects at once.
 For more information, see [Upgrade an API Gateway project](/csh?context=461&product=prod-api-gateway-77) in the [API Gateway DevOps Deployment Guide](/bundle/APIGateway_77_PromotionGuide_allOS_en_HTML5/).

 ### Upgrade services